Mo3he/Axis_Cam_Tailscale/README.md

 ## Good news, everyone!

-We have found a way to run the Tailscale ACAP without root privileges allowing the it to run on Axis OS 12.
+We have found a way to run the Tailscale ACAP without root privileges allowing it to run on Axis OS 12.

 The changes are implemented from version 1.68.1